severb/flowy/docs/tutorial/tutorial.rst

     :lines: 63-67
     :language: python

-Hopefully at this point this should look familiar.
-The only new thing here is the use of the ``start_to_close``.
-This will sets a limit of 10 seconds on how long the activity can run before it will time out and be abandoned.
+Hopefully, at this point, this should look familiar.
+The only new thing here is the use of ``start_to_close``.
+This sets a limit of 10 seconds on how long the activity can run before it will time out and be abandoned.

 Running the Activity Worker